dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2701.md

 The  Kitt y  Problem

-As an example of these two fallacies, let’s look at our taxi aggregator system again.
+As an example of these two fallacies, let's look at our taxi aggregator system again.
 Remember, this system knows about many taxi providers in a given city, and allows customers to order rides.
-Let’s assume that the customers select taxis based on a number of criteria, such as pickup time, cost, luxury, and driver experience.
+Let's assume that the customers select taxis based on a number of criteria, such as pickup time, cost, luxury, and driver experience.

 We wanted our system to be scalable, so we chose to build it out of lots of little micro-services.
 We subdivided our development staff into many small teams, each of which is responsible for developing, maintaining, and operating a correspondingly1 small number of services.

 The diagram in Figure 27.1 shows how our fictitious architects arranged services to implement this application.
 The TaxiUI service deals with the customers, who use mobile devices to order taxis.
 The TaxiFinder service examines the inventories of the various TaxiSuppliers and determines which taxies are possible candidates for the user.
 It deposits these into a short-term data record attached to that user.
-The TaxiSelector service takes the user’s criteria of cost, time, luxury, and so forth, and chooses an appropriate taxi from among the candidates.
+The TaxiSelector service takes the user's criteria of cost, time, luxury, and so forth, and chooses an appropriate taxi from among the candidates.
 It hands that taxi off to the TaxiDispatcher service, which orders the appropriate taxi.

 Figure 27.1  Services arranged to implement the taxi aggregator system